USM Anywhere Trial Pre-Deployment Checklist

 By conducting a USM Anywhere trial, you’ll quickly see real value in our solution.
-In order to prepare for your first trial call with an AlienVault sales engineer, it’s important that you complete a basic deployment and configuration of the USM Anywhere Sensor.
-If you are unable to complete this prior to your scheduled call, please notify your AlienVault sales representative at least 24 hours in advance.
+In order to prepare for your first trial call with an AT&T Cybersecurity sales engineer, it’s important that you complete a basic deployment and configuration of the USM Anywhere Sensor.
+If you are unable to complete this prior to your scheduled call, please notify your AT&T Cybersecurity sales representative at least 24 hours in advance.
 We’ll gladly reschedule the call.

-This checklist includes prerequisite requirements for deployments in the Amazon Web Services (AWS), Microsoft Azure, VMware, and Hyper-V environments.
+This checklist includes prerequisite requirements for deployments in the Amazon Web Services (AWS), Microsoft Azure, VMware, Hyper-V, and Google Cloud Platform (GCP) environments.
 This will allow us to hit the ground running on the first trial call, where we’ll quickly validate your efforts and work with you to establish specific trial success criteria.

 Trial Pre-Deployment Checklist for AWS, Microsoft Azure, GCP, VMware, and Hyper-V